rakib91221/StableGen/README.md

 StableGen empowers 3D artists by bringing cutting-edge AI texturing capabilities into Blender:

 * 🌍 **Scene-Wide Multi-Mesh Texturing:**
     * Don't just texture one mesh at a time!
-StableGen is designed to apply textures to **all visible mesh objects in your scene simultaneously** from your defined camera viewpoints.
+StableGen is designed to apply textures to **all mesh objects in your scene simultaneously** from your defined camera viewpoints.
+Alternatively, you can choose to texture only selected objects.
     * Achieve a cohesive look across entire environments or collections of assets in a single generation pass.
     * Ideal for concept art, look development for complex scenes, and batch-texturing asset libraries.
 * 🎨 **Multi-View Consistency:**